Tixwell/blog/_posts/smart-contract-upgradable.md

   url: '/assets/blog/smart-contract-upgradable/openzeppelin_truffle.png'
 ---

-## Wanna Update your smart contract ?
+## How to Update your smart contract ?

-At Fractif, In order to build an awesome asset tokenization app, we were interested in how to update our smart contracts on the [Ethereum Blockchain](https://ethereum.org/).
+At Fractif, in order to build an DAPP, we were interested in how to update our smart contracts on the [Ethereum Blockchain](https://ethereum.org/).

-[Smart contracts](https://www.ibm.com/topics/smart-contracts) are immutable, verifiable, and autonomous pieces of code that are stored on a blockchain that are automatically executed when predetermined terms and conditions are met.
-Due to the immutability nature of blockchain, no change is possible on a deployed smart contract or a verified transaction.
+[Smart contracts](https://www.ibm.com/topics/smart-contracts) are immutable, verifiable, and autonomous pieces of code that are stored on a blockchain which automatically executed when predetermined terms and conditions are met.
 Due to the immutability nature of blockchain, no change is possible on a deployed smart contract or a verified transaction.

-Due to the immutability nature of blockchain, no change is possible on a deployed smart contract or a verified transaction.
 Unfortunately your smart contract might need a patch, a fix, or new features.

-But thanks with Openzeppelin you will be able to upgrade your smart contract with an ingenious process.
+But thanks with Openzeppelin you will be able to upgrade your smart contract with an smooth process.

 ----------------------
 ## How does it works ?